 What is the Mississippi 811 (MS811) Positive Response Information System (PRIS)?

-The MS811 PRIS is an automated information system operated and maintained by MS811.
-Beginning January 1st, 2021, the Mississippi Excavation Law will require that utility owners/operators report through PRIS the status of the work performed, within 2 working days.
+The MS811 Positive Response Information System (PRIS) is an automated information system operated and maintained by MS811.
+Utility owner/operators are required by law to report through PRIS the status of the locate work performed, within 2 working days.
+Excavators can then review the Positive Response information to determine the status of their locate request prior to excavation.
 Please see House Bill 1334 for supporting documentation.
 Excavators can review the information submitted to determine the status of their request prior to excavation.
 PRIS can improve communication between the utility and excavator.
 It can also prevent delays in work and prevent unnecessary “No Response” tickets.

 How can utility owner/operator submit a response to PRIS?